nancyliqn91/Investment-Tracker/README.md

 #### By Qian Li 😊

-#### An full CRUD application in React that tracks stocks, options, indices, forex, and crypto with bar and line chars for the aggregates.With the help of ChatGPT, you can find the tickers you're interested.
+#### An full CRUD application in React that tracks stocks, options, indices, forex, and crypto with bar and line charts for the aggregates.
+With the help of ChatGPT, you can find the tickers you're interested.
 Or by the search bar.

 ## 🌼 Technologies Used